reFraw/CATIA2/README.md

 2) Use WSL if you are on Windows.

 ### Update

-version 2.0.2 - Added GradCAM algorithm
+- Version 2.1.0 - Added GradCAM algorithm